Rules and Regulations 2019

 Permission is required to place any headstone and base on burial or cremation plots for which the Exclusive Right of Burial has been purchased.

 A temporary marker may be placed on the grave until a permanent memorial has been erected or until a maximum period of 12 months has elapsed.
-The placing of railings, kerbed surrounds, edging stones, chippings, lights, planting around the grave/cremated remains (other than bulbs) is not permitted.
+The placing of railings, raised surrounds, edging stones, chippings, lights, planting around the grave is not permitted.
 The Graves are all lawn type and must be kept level to accommodate mowing.

-Permitted sizes of a monument, headstone or memorial plaque are as follows:
+Permitted sizes of a monument, headstone or memorial plaque are as follows and as specified NAMM (National Association of Memorial Masons).

 Burial plots adult – maximum dimension allowed is 24” wide x 30” high x 4” thick for